dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 ## Identity Components

+::: moniker range=">= aspnetcore-2.1"

+All the Identity dependent NuGet packages are included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+::: moniker-end

 The primary package for Identity is [Microsoft.AspNetCore.Identity](https://www.nuget.org/packages/Microsoft.AspNetCore.Identity/).
 This package contains the core set of interfaces for ASP.NET Core Identity, and is included by `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.

-These dependencies are needed to use the Identity system in ASP.NET Core applications:

-* `Microsoft.AspNetCore.Identity.EntityFrameworkCore` - Contains the required types to use Identity with Entity Framework Core.
-* `Microsoft.EntityFrameworkCore.SqlServer` - Entity Framework Core is Microsoft's recommended data access technology for relational databases like SQL Server.
-For testing, you can use `Microsoft.EntityFrameworkCore.InMemory`.
-* `Microsoft.AspNetCore.Authentication.Cookies` - Middleware that enables an app to use cookie-based authentication.

-::: moniker range=">= aspnetcore-2.1"

-The preceding packages are included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
-::: moniker-end

 ## Migrating to ASP.NET Core Identity